zLeki/DxTrade-Api-Go/README.md

 ## To-Do List

 - [x] **More Currency Pairs:** Currently, only us30 is supported.
 Expand to include more currency pairs.
+- [ ] **More Methods:** As of now, only the features above exist, it is important to implement more in the future like editing existing orders, setting tp/sl, etc
 - [ ] Quicker Execution:** Implement faster execution using Go routines (low priority)

 ## Contribution